Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Device IOCs and ``soft'' IOCs with QueueIOC

 \verb|QScanIOC| is intended for devices with basically stateless interfaces, whose main event loops only differ in the logic that can be separated into \verb|on_init()|, \verb|on_scan()| and \verb|on_req()|.
 This is why the main loop in \verb|QScanIOC| does not need to be explicitly written for each device; for most other devices, explicit main loops are necessary.
-For training purposes in writing main loops, the \verb|qdet_nct| IOC for the Tsuji (N)CT counter and the \verb|qdet_o974| IOC for the Ortec 974 counter are good examples, both based on \prog{QDetectorIOC}. \verb|QScanIOC| is not used as we want them to support \prog{areaDetector}-like acquisition of a fixed (and possibly infinite) number of frames, a feature unfit for stateless implementations. \verb|qdet_nct| can automatically detect the number of counter channels on the specified device, and adjust its set of PVs accordingly, without relying on code generators (\cf\ \secref{intro}). \prog{QueueIOC}'s automatic adaption to dynamic hardware interfaces (\cf\ also \figref{qbumper-sim}) is based on Python's \verb|type()| mechanism for runtime creation of classes; based on this mechanism, we can do advanced abstractions similar to those in the \prog{ADGenICam} and \prog{ADEiger} IOCs with much more succinct code \cite{zhang2024}.
-As can be seen from \figref{qscan-b2985}, IOCs based on \prog{QueueIOC}, whether for devices with dynamic interfaces or not, are easy to run for operators: unlike \verb|st.cmd| in \prog{EPICS}, with these Python IOCs device identifiers (addresses, ports \etc) and other tuning parameters can be given on the command line, which is well separated from the IOCs' source code.
+For training purposes in writing main loops, the \verb|qseq_bestec| IOC in \secref{cases} is an expressive example; the \verb|qdet_nct| IOC for the Tsuji (N)CT counter and the \verb|qdet_o974| IOC for the Ortec 974 counter are also good examples, both based on \prog{QDetectorIOC}. \verb|QScanIOC| is not used as we want them to support \prog{areaDetector}-like acquisition of a fixed (and possibly infinite) number of frames, a feature unfit for stateless implementations. \verb|qdet_nct| can automatically detect the number of counter channels on the specified device, and adjust its set of PVs accordingly, without relying on code generators (\cf\ \secref{intro}). \prog{QueueIOC}'s automatic adaption to variable device interfaces (\cf\ also \figref{qbumper-sim}, the \verb|qseq_bestec| IOC and the self-made SDKs in \secref{cases}) is based on Python's mechanisms for runtime creation and using of classes; based on these mechanisms, we can also create advanced abstractions for variable sets of detector features, similar to those in IOCs based on \prog{ADGenICam} but with much more succinct code \cite{zhang2024}.
+As can be seen from \figref{qscan-b2985}, IOCs based on \prog{QueueIOC}, whether for devices with variable interfaces or not, are easy to run for operators: unlike \verb|st.cmd| in EPICS, with these Python IOCs device identifiers (addresses, ports \etc) and other tuning parameters can be given on the command line, which is well separated from the IOCs' source code.
 Additionally, when necessary it is also quite easy to customise IOC behaviours on deeper levels, without needing to copy entire IOC source files: \eg\ the file \verb|helpers/st_b2985.py| shows how to customise the behaviours of \verb|qscan_b2985| in two aspects.